Zendesk Chat Handoff setup

 If you are able to see a department in the block but are not able to change the department, you have an issue with your Zendesk Chat credentials.
 See Configure Zendesk Live Chat in Ada to learn how you can refresh your credentials.

 2. In the Tags field, add tags to attach to the Zendesk ticket (e.g., billing, tech support, etc.).
-We suggest at least adding ada as a tag, so you can differentiate where the chat and ticket came from, if you have live chat available in channels other than Ada.
+Adding ada as a tag helps differentiate where the chat and ticket came from if you have live chat available in channels other than Ada.

 3. In the Off-Hours section, click Edit response to edit your off-hours content.
-This will appear to your customers if they try to speak with a live agent outside of your support hours.
+This will appear to end users if they try to speak with a live agent outside of your support hours.

-5. If you have Zendesk Authentication configured, enable it in your AI Agent, so agents can identify authenticated customers with a green checkmark overlay on the customer’s Zendesk avatar.
+5. If you have Zendesk Authentication configured, enable it in your AI Agent so agents can identify authenticated end users with a green checkmark overlay on the end user’s Zendesk avatar.

 1. Toggle on Enable Authentication.

-2. In the event of an authentication error, the AI Agent will route your chatter to the Error Fallback content.
+2. In the event of an authentication error, the AI Agent will route the end user to the Error Fallback content.